 Vision therapy is also known as vision training.
-It is a non-surgical treatment program where Ford will work with you using eye exercises.
-Ford may also use prisms, visual aids, and computer-assisted activities to improve the muscle strength in your eyes.
+It is a non-surgical treatment program where Nieves will work with you using eye exercises.
+Nieves may also use prisms, visual aids, and computer-assisted activities to improve the muscle strength in your eyes.
 The goal of vision therapy is to help develop your ocular strength and function to help treat your nearsightedness and the symptoms associated with it.

 How Does Vision Training Work To Treat Myopia?

 At Manhattan Vision Associates our goal is to help enhance your neurological system and visual systems.
 If they work together well, it can help improve your vision.
 The goal of vision therapy is to train your eyes and your brain to start working together.
 Nieves will work with you to strengthen your eye muscles and improve your vision.
 Our team's goal is also to prevent your myopia from getting worse.

 Vision therapy is great for treating myopia as well as other conditions of the eye.
 These include: